SEEING IS BELIEVING AND USING IS UNDERSTANDING

-Since the end of last year I am doing part time business development for a rapidly growing company.
-In my first months in this nice company I was wondering if scrum methodology works in software development, but now I see the great advantages and more important the satisfied customers.
+Years ago I was active in business development for a rapidly growing company.
+In my first months in this nice company I was wondering if scrum methodology works in software development, but now I know the great advantages and more important the satisfied customers.

-”Seeing is believing” and ”using is understanding” was also necessary in my personal case… Scrum Methodology Works in Software Development.
+”Seeing is believing” and ”using is understanding” was also a fact in my personal case… Scrum Methodology Works in Software Development.
 Some companies uses the methodology also in other company areas.
 For example in sales & marketing departments.

 Agility.
-Speed on development without loosing quality and control over budget.
+Speed on development without losing quality and control over budget.

 The Scrum Sprint Methodology.
 This is a continuous flow of short-term cyclic deliveries to ensure uninterrupted momentum while leaving room for flexibility and incremental insights.
 This approach leads to maximized incremental value.
 Together, we will create a solution that is an optimal fit to your needs, because we consistently opt for functionalities with the highest added value within the agreed budget.

 Each project has a ‘Scrum master’ and a ‘Project owner’.
 Together, they are authorized and qualified to make decisions quickly.
 This doesn’t only concern functionality, but resources in our joint team as well.
 The Scrum project consists of a minimum of three ‘Sprints’ or partial deliveries.
 Every Sprint follows a fixed process and starts with a stand-up session at one of our Scrum tables.
 A Sprint results in a workable partial solution and points of improvement.
 The first Sprint, the 0-Sprint, is a bit more extensive.
 The initial installation, procedures and system management choices will then be determined as well.
-The final Sprint covers implementation and that is possible with Yellow Support.
+The final Sprint covers implementation.

 Fast and phased results, strict management by an experienced scrum master, team spirit through a positive, involved and constructive project ambiance, consensus about results, gradual implementation, with room for new insights and the best results within the agreed time and budget.